PARISS®: Prism and Reflector Imaging Spectroscopy System

 Multispectral imaging evaluates a field of view (FOV) with non-contiguous wavelengths.
-Instruments are often based on a liquid crystal tunable filter (LCTF) or an acousto-optic tunable filters (AOTF) in front of a scientific matrix-array camera.
-Typically, low spectral resolution with up to 100 wavelength data points.
+Instruments are often based on a liquid crystal tunable filter (LCTF) or an acousto-optic tunable filter (AOTF) in front of a scientific matrix-array camera.
+These devises often operate with low spectral resolution with up to 100 wavelength data points.

-The solution was found by discarding diffraction grating solutions in favor of a prism-based system originally developed by The Aerospace Corporation* for remote sensing.
-After redesign the PARISS imaging spectrograph was ideal for use as a microscope accessory.
+The solution was found by discarding diffraction grating designs in favor of a prism-based system, originally developed by The Aerospace Corporation* for remote sensing.
+After redesign, the PARISS imaging spectrograph was ideal for use as a microscope accessory.